elidoran/flatten-array/README.md

 The outermost array (the one provided to `flatten()`) is mutated.
 If you want to preserve the outermost array as well (inner arrays are always preserved) then wrap it in an array when supplying it: `flatten([array])`.
 Then the new array is the one which will be changed.
 And, the flatten operation will still be far faster than the other implementations.

-View [many implementation variations](https://github.com/elidoran/array-flatten/tree/add-more/benchmark/code/flatten) and use it to run benchmarks.
-This package's implementation is named `inplace2.js` there.

 For this repo, run `npm run perf` to compare the performance of this implementation to:

 1. [arr-flatten](https://www.npmjs.com/package/arr-flatten)